 But it is wrong to state that no one was interested in recent Melanesian history.
 There has been collected the rich folklore and mapped archaeological monuments.

 By the end of the 1990s there were organized first archaeological excavations in the abandoned settlement of Nusa Roviana.

-This exciting archaeological monument is little known outside Solomon Islands.
-It is located on Nusa Roviana Island – small island near New Georgia Island.
-In the centre of this island is located forested ridge.
+This exciting archaeological monument is little known outside the Solomon Islands.
+It is located on Nusa Roviana Island – a small island near New Georgia Island.
+In the center of this island is located forested ridge.

-On this ridge is built 600 m long hillfort with four transversal walls made of corall peble and several ditches.
+On this ridge is built 600 m long hillfort with four transversal walls made of coral pebble and several ditches.
 Walls are quite impressive: the most impressive part of fortification – Barairiranga – has 3 m high walls.

-Construction of such fortress certainly required well coordinated work of large group of workers.
+Construction of such fortress certainly required well-coordinated work of a large group of workers.

-Hillsides of fortress are terraced.
-There are 20 – 30 terraces cut in corall, adjusted for gardening and residential buildings.
-To the north from fortress are located remnants of Kalikoqu – ancient seaside settlement.
+Hillsides of the fortress are terraced.
+There are 20 – 30 terraces cut in coral, adjusted for gardening and residential buildings.
+To the north from the fortress are located remnants of Kalikoqu – ancient seaside settlement.

 Many shrines are commemorating certain chiefs of Roviana and devoted to ancestral spirits – mateana.
-These shrines contain small shelters made of corall stone layers, with the skulls of deceased chief and his people inside.
+These shrines contain small shelters made of coral stone layers, with the skulls of the deceased chief and his people inside.
 Platform around the skulls is covered with offerings.
-These offerings for most part are broken shell rings, but also steel axes, muskets and even broken China ware.
+These offerings, for the most part, are broken shell rings, but also steel axes, muskets and even broken Chinaware.